adam sharp author

 — John Mitchinson, QI

-Adam is an author, academic, and obsessive list-maker, originally from Manchester but currently living in Berwick-upon-Tweed.
-He has won The Literary Consultancy’s Pen Factor Award and been shortlisted for Penguin WriteNow and the Northbound Book Prize.
-He’s received funding for his writing from Arts Council England, New Writing North, and the Leverhulme Trust, which awarded him a three-year fellowship to develop Heroin Baby, a memoir about being born to a mother who spent her pregnancy trying to abort him, and about what it costs to spend thirty years pretending that was fine.
+Adam is an author, academic, and obsessive list-maker.
+He has won The Literary Consultancy’s Pen Factor Award and been shortlisted for the Charlotte Aitken Award and the Northbound Book Prize.
+He’s received funding for his writing from Arts Council England, New Writing North, the University of Tasmania, and the Leverhulme Trust.

 His short piece of memoir “Play” was published in Kit de Waal’s Common People: An Anthology of Working-Class Writers (Unbound, 2019).